Xander Kiriakis: Storylines

 Xander first showed up in Salem in March 2015.
 As the head of an international blood diamond smuggling ring, he compelled his friend and lover, Serena Mason through threats, to steal the diamonds from the elephant statue that she and Eric Brady bought from Africa few years ago.
 Xander met with his uncle Victor Kiriakis where it was revealed that he has been doing criminal operations for him in Cyprus and Cuba in addition to money laundering for the Kiriakis family.
 As a cover for his criminal activities, Xander owns a European pharmaceutical company that supplies various charities around the world.

 He met Nicole Walker and fell for her right away, she pretended to show interest in him and used Xander to make her ex-boyfriend Daniel Jonas jealous then started dating Daniel again and wanted nothing to do with Xander.
 Nicole also uncovered Xander's history with Serena and Eric, including his criminal records.
-Xander continued pursuing Nicole even after warned by Victor not to.
+Xander continued pursuing Nicole even after being warned by Victor not to.

-At Titan, Xander tracked down Nicole for betraying him, locking her up to die in the furnace room along with her lover Eric who came to save her.
+At Titan, Xander tracked down Nicole for betraying him, locking her up to die in the furnace room along with her lover Eric, who came to save her.
 He and his female accomplice destroyed all the evidence before leaving.
 As Xander was preparing to abscond, he was kidnapped by Victor's henchmen on Victor's order for not following the orders and putting their business in jeopardy by bringing their criminal activities to attention.
-Xander explained his devotion, and was let go, but only to be stripped of his privileges and wealthy lifestyle.
+Xander explained his devotion and was let go, but only to be stripped of his privileges and wealthy lifestyle.
 He worked as a gardener at the Kiriakis mansion briefly as part of the punishment where he was seduced by Theresa Donovan who falsely accused him of rape when Brady walked in on them.
 Xander was arrested by the police on charges of attempted rape and assault.